How To Find Airline Partner Award Flight Availability How To Find Airline Partner Award Flight Availability

 Save miles using partner frequent flyer programs

-Let’s say you want to fly from the mainland U.S. to Hawaii.
+Let’s say you want to fly from the mainland U.S. to Hawaii using points.
 Some options include flying American Airlines, United Airlines, Delta Air Lines, Alaska Airlines, Hawaiian Airlines, and Southwest Airlines.
 All of these carriers operate flights to Hawaii, and you can book these flights using miles from their respective loyalty programs.
 However, in many cases, you can also book flights using partner miles — and may spend less doing so.

-But what if you could take the same flight for just 7,500 miles by booking with Turkish Miles & Smiles?
+But what if you could take the same flight for just 10,000 miles by booking with Turkish Miles & Smiles?
 Now we're talking.

-Reach more destinations
+Reach more destinations with partner airlines

 Booking partner awards also increases your available destinations well beyond where the parent airline flies.
 If you want to fly to the Seychelles using your United miles, for example, you can do so.
 United doesn't operate flights there, but you can reach this island nation using partners.
-Fly Star Alliance partner Ethiopian Airlines to get there.
-Remember, saver seats must be available.

 Expand your award reach with flexible points

-Take advantage of better change or cancellation policies
+Take advantage of better change or cancellation policies through partner programs

 It can be beneficial to book with a carrier that requires fewer miles, but you may give up some flexibility in the process.
 Carefully consider whether this is worth it.
 I prefer to book with programs that allow free cancellation — or at least only charge a nominal fee.
 It's painful to pay upwards of $200 to get my miles back.
+But sometimes, the savings is worth the risk — especially if you're set on taking the trip.

 When you need to change or cancel a ticket, you follow the rules of the program you booked with.
 Which airline you're scheduled to fly is irrelevant here, so booking flights through a change-friendly program can be beneficial.

-The internet is rife with horror stories of folks who checked award availability on a partner airline, transferred points across from a flexible currency like Citi ThankYou Points, and attempted to book the flight only to discover the award space they could see online was phantom award space.
-A glitch in the award travel matrix.
+The internet is rife with horror stories of folks who checked award availability on a partner airline, transferred points across from a flexible currency like Citi ThankYou Points, and attempted to book the flight only to discover the award space they could see online was phantom award space — a glitch in the award travel matrix.

 We also need to consider the fact that many airlines release more award seats to their own loyalty members than they do partners.
 Partner award availability can be harder to find on those carriers.
-A good example of this in practice is Singapore Airlines’ KrisFlyer program, which releases more saver-level seats to KrisFlyer members than it does to partners.
-Singapore’s awesome first-class product is only available using KrisFlyer miles.

-Best Websites to Search for Airline Partner Award Flight Availability
+Best Websites To Search for Airline Partner Award Flight Availability

 Each alliance is home to member websites that provide fairly accurate partner award availability.
 Use these to help you find partner award space efficiently.